 Soak noodles in a pot of cold or room-temperature water for approximately 20 to 30 minutes, or until soft enough to eat (some brands may take up to 1 hour).
 The noodles will absorb much of the water and expand - they will also magically turn from white to transparent.
 Drain and set aside.
 Tip: If the noodles won't stay immersed in the water (they are very difficult to bend/break when dry), weigh them down with a heavy bowl.

 While noodles are soaking, make the sauce.
 Place broth in a wok or deep frying pan over medium-high heat.
 Bring to a boil.

 Add all other sauce ingredients plus chicken, wheat gluten, or tofu, and mushrooms.
 Stir well.
 Turn heat down to medium.
-Cover and simmer for 5-10 minutes, or until chicken is cooked.
+Cover and simmer for 5 to 10 minutes, or until chicken is cooked.
 (Note that wheat gluten is already cooked, so it will only require a few minutes to warm.).

 Add bell peppers and simmer for an additional 5 minutes, or until softened.

 Add the drained noodles, gently turning them in the wok/pan.
-Reduce heat to minimum.
+Reduce heat to a minimum.

 - Stir-frying Tip: If the noodles remain too clumped together, use a pair of clean scissors to cut them into smaller, easier-to-manage lengths.
 You can cut them directly in the wok/pan, without removing or touching them with your hands (be careful not to scrape the bottom of the wok/pan).